After the conference’s opening key note speeches, young people will break off and attend their own dedicated youth conference.

 7. Faith, Sexuality and Gender

-Discussing LGBT identities and faith can be complicated and the two are often portrayed as incompatible.
-In this session, you’ll hear LGBT people of faith discuss their identities and understand the challenges and misconceptions that surround LGBT people of faith.
+Discussing LGBTQ identities and faith can be complicated and the two are often portrayed as incompatible.
+In this session, you’ll hear LGBTQ people of faith discuss their identities and understand the challenges and misconceptions that surround LGBTQ people of faith.
 You’ll gain a greater understanding of how faith, sexuality and gender intersect and the importance of acknowledging all parts of yours or someone else’s identity.

 16:00 - Join closing session